 (Sun Times Wire) Five people were shot, one of them fatally, Monday in Chicago.

-The man went to the University of Chicago Medical Center, where he was listed in good condition.
+The man was taken to the University of Chicago Medical Center, where he died, police said.

-He was hit in the left thigh and went to Holy Cross Hospital on his own, police said.
-He was transferred to Mount Sinai Hospital in unknown condition.
+The man was struck in the chest and leg, police said.
+He was taken to Mount Sinai Hospital in serious condition.

 About an hour and a half prior, a 23-year-old man was shot in the hand in Bronzeville on the South Side.

 He was walking about 7 p.m. in the 4800 block of South Forrestville Avenue when another man approached him and demanded his belongings, police said.

 The man handed over some change and then attempted to disarm the robber, who then fired shots, according to police.
 The 23-year-old was struck in the right hand and took himself to Provident Hospital where he was listed in fair condition.

 The day’s first reported shooting wounded a man in Chicago Lawn on the Southwest Side.

 The 41-year-old was walking into an apartment building about 3:37 p.m. in the 6200 block of South Albany Avenue when someone fired shots at him from a vehicle, police said.

 The man was struck in the leg and taken to the University of Chicago Medical Center in fair condition, police said.